Critical Writing And Thinking

 Sample of Critical Writing:

-This is an example of critical Writing.
-Your student’s instructions will provide the details on the specific aspects of concern that should be kept in mind while reading the paper, stating its strengths, weaknesses and contributions to the field:
+This is an example of critical writing.
+Your student’s instructions will provide the details on the specific aspects of concern that should be kept in mind while reading the paper, stating its strengths, weaknesses, and contributions to the field:

 Strength: “The study uses a robust methodology, thus guaranteeing the validity of results.”